<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Once connected, you should see a welcome message indicating you're logged into your Hyperstack VM.

-Now that we are inside the VM, we will use Docker to launch the vLLM server.
+Now that we are inside the VM, we will prepare storage, download the model, and use Docker to launch the vLLM server.

 Step 4: Create a Model Cache Directory